JavaScriptErika/ShakeATree/README.md

 ## 🌄 Highlights 🌄
 - Tap the tree and the individual leaves shake and generate a new fact
 - Tapped facts are generated randomly
-- TreeCard facts can be favorited and unfavorited.
+- Treecard facts can be favorited and unfavorited.
 The heart state persists with each fact.
 - Facts favorited generates a list on the "See Favorites" screen

 # 🦌 The Process 🦌
-I was inspired by TreeCard to create an app to further my knowledge in React Native as well as create a fun little app that compliments their branding and mission while educating the user about the company.
+I was inspired by Treecard to create an app to further my knowledge in React Native as well as create a fun little app that compliments their branding and mission while educating the user about the company.

 Once I got my initial layout done in code, I used Figma to help me visualize my components, facts, and button placement.